Diet trends change all the time. As the summers are here, most people are looking for the next best fad to get into shape and diet tips.

 The plan does not rule out any foods however, the better one’s choices the lower one’s points will be.
 The aim is to collect as little points per day because there are a finite number of points that one can use each day.

-The official Weight Watcher’s site has a dedicated section which provids examples of meals and recipes that are acceptable on the plan.
+The official Weight Watcher’s site has a dedicated section which provides examples of meals and recipes that are acceptable on the plan for diet trends.

 5. MIND Diet

 The MIND diet focuses on brain health and relies, heavily, on scientific research.
 The diet combines elements from the DASH and Mediterranean diets.
 The combination resulted in the Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) regime.